 Today, a significant portion of our population strives to avoid intervention of this sort, and has become increasingly curious as to how we can better activate our bodies to stave off illness before it starts.

 In an effort to gain perspective, and answers to basic exercise-related physiological questions, a team of doctors collaborated and combined their respective fields of expertise.
-The team was comprised of neuroscientist Judy Cameron, Ph.D., professor of psychiatry at the University of Pittsburgh School of Medicine; Tommy Boone, Ph.D., a board certified exercise physiologist; and Edward Laskowski, M.D., co-director of the Mayo Clinic Sports Medicine Center.
-We now have a clearer comprehension of those fitness and health aspects that we are unable to see in the mirror.
+The team was comprised of neuroscientist Judy Cameron, Ph.D., professor of psychiatry at the University of Pittsburgh School of Medicine; Tommy Boone, Ph.D., a board-certified exercise physiologist; and Edward Laskowski, M.D., co-director of the Mayo Clinic Sports Medicine Center.
+We now have a clearer comprehension of those fitness and health aspects that transpire within the body.

 Exercise is a Brain Booster

 Scientists do not know exactly why exercise changes the structure and function of the brain for the better, but it is currently an area of active research.
 To date, it has been found that exercise improves blood flow to the brain, feeding the growth of new blood vessels and even new brain cells, courtesy of the protein known as brain-derived neurotrophic factor, or BDNF.
 This protein appears to trigger the growth of new neurons, and helps repair and protect brain cells from the degeneration that we often observe with age.